BertSa/SplashScreen/README.md

 ## Description

-This mod a splashscreen before the game launches.
+This mod add a splashscreen before the game launches.
 The splash logo can be customised.
 To do so, simply put the image named `splash.png` in the config folder `/config/splashscreen/`.
 To change the size of the image you can use the settings in the game or change directly the values in `options.json`